rdallman/reed.pizza/content/cv.md

 # Reed Allman

-<reed@rdallman.com> · [rdallman.com]
+<hire@reed.pizza> · [reed.pizza]

 -------------------------------------------------------------------

-I'm currently building distributed compute & storage systems [as-a-Service], but am interested in many things.
-I have lots of experience with building message queueing systems, building job processing systems, coding, configuring and operating docker, Golang and AWS at scale, stewarding open source projects that have live production environments, and working in mixed remote teams spread around the globe.
+I have lots of experience with building message queueing and job processing systems, coding, configuring and operating docker, Golang and AWS at scale, stewarding open source projects that have live production environments, and working in mixed remote teams spread around the globe.
 I try to build systems that are fast, easy to understand and obviously correct, and sometimes it even happens.

 ### Labor

 **Dec 2019-Current, Self Employed**

-  *  Available on a contract basis for cloud, security, dist systems, or static analysis work
+  *  Available on a contract basis for cloud, cryptocurrency, security, distributed systems, and static analysis work
   *  COVID-19 survivor (so far)
+  *  Underwent intensive pizza research and development

 **May 2017-Dec 2019, Principal Member of Technical Staff, Oracle**